Perfect Homemade Pizza Dough

 - Whole wheat flour, on the down low: A 50/50 blend of whole wheat pastry flour and all purpose flour, plus a few tablespoons of vital wheat gluten flour (a high-protein flour that compensates for the stretch that the whole wheat flour takes away), proved to be the magic mix that adds extra fiber to the dough, without affecting its taste or texture.
 If you don’t have (or don’t want to purchase) vital wheat gluten flour (it’s available in most grocery stores), see the recipe notes below.

 - Perfect pizza pie: Your final product will be tender without being soggy, lightly blistered without being burned, and the most enjoyable vehicle imaginable for a slew of tasty toppings.
+For a visual, here is our perfect dough in action, rocking out my Ricotta Pizza with Peaches.

-Armed with this homemade Pizza Dough recipe, you will soon be pulling dreamy pies from the oven that would earn the approval of my 100% Italian mother-in-law.
+Armed with this homemade pizza dough recipe, you will soon be pulling dreamy pies from the oven that would earn the approval of my 100% Italian mother-in-law.
 The one downside: You will never find satisfaction in frozen (or even most delivery) pizzas again.
 Consider yourself spoiled for life, no apologies.

 Perfect Homemade Pizza Dough